holyaustin/soldier-ant-metaverse-game/README.md

-### Soldier Ant Metaverse Game
+# Soldier Ant Colony Metaverse Game
-# An epic metaverse game that is simple to play and earn. every player finds it easy to play and earn NFT as well as token
+### An epic metaverse game that is simple to play and earn. every player finds it easy to play and earn NFT as well as token

 ## Description